lorenzoliuzzo/scipp/docs/physics/measurements.md

 }
 ```

-This code will not compile yet because it contains incorrect physical operations, but at least the physical error in the code is now clear to the compiler, which will give us an error message that will help us understand the problem:
+This code will not compile yet because it contains incorrect physical operations, but at least the physical error in the code is now clear to the compiler, which will give us an error message that will help us understand the problem.
 ```cpp
 error: conversion from ‘measurement<base_quantity<[...],0,[...],[...],[...],[...],[...]>,[...]>’ to non-scalar type ‘measurement<base_quantity<[...],-2,[...],[...],[...],[...],[...]>,[...]>’ requested here:
     measurement<base::force, double> force = length * mass;
 ```

 We are indeed trying to assign a value obtained from the multiplication of a length and a mass, which does not correspond to the physical meaning of the force, to a variable of type `measurement<base::force, double>`.
+Please note that this is all done at compile time, so we don't have to run the code and maybe, if we are lucky, to find a little suspicius numerical result that will make us think that something is wrong in the code and then manually debug the code to find the error, if we ever find it.

+Maybe you are thinking that this is all very nice, but that it is not worth the effort to write code in this way, because it is too complicated and it is not worth the effort to write code in this way.
+But this is not true.
+In fact, the code is not more complicated, it is just different.
+And it is not more complicated because the compiler does all the work for us, we just have to write the code in a different way.
+And it is worth the effort because we can write physically correct code without any effort, and we can be sure that the code is physically correct, because the compiler will tell us if it is not.

 Remembering Newton second law, we can rewrite the previous code in the correct way:
 ```cpp